CASIO music BLOG

 It’s a general rule in the digital piano industry that a higher price means a better quality touch and sound.
 But, Casio think about things differently.
-In recognition of a digital piano’s important place in music education, Casio has it's own rule: that every instrument they produce, including the PX-760, should have a first class touch and sound.
+In recognition of a digital piano’s important place in music education, Casio has it's own rule: that every instrument they produce, including the PX-770, should have a first class touch and sound.

 From a teaching perspective, there are a few extra details which I can imagine will make a big difference to piano students of all ages and abilities.
-Firstly, the song recorder is really useful, as it means you can record the pieces that you're learning and then listen back to them to spot mistakes.
+Firstly, the song recorder is really useful, as it means you can record the pieces that you're learning and then listen back to your performance to spot mistakes.

 Secondly, Casio’s brilliant Concert Play feature introduces the sound of an orchestra into your music learning.
 Basically, you can play along to some beautiful orchestral music and be the star soloist alongside Japan’s finest orchestra, the NHK Symphony.
 As a beginning piano student, I always dreamed of what it would be like to be part of an orchestra.
 With the Concert Play feature and the free included music book, Casio makes this possible and my students love it.